-- The multiplicity of objectives makes the formulation of the multiple-participant decision making close to fields dealing with multi-objective optimization.
-However, known results, e.g., [30] cannot be used directly as the discussed problem is somewhat more complex due to multiple, mutually inconsistent, descriptions of uncertainty. - Remind, that at this stage we are dealing only with a formulation of the problem and not with its solution.
+- The multiplicity of objectives makes the formulation of the multiple participant decision making close to fields dealing with multi-objective optimization.
+However, known results, e.g., [34] cannot be used directly as the discussed problem is somewhat more complex due to multiple, mutually inconsistent, uncertainty assessments. - Remind, that at this stage we are dealing only with a formulation of the problem and not with its solution.
 To design a distributed solution, or at least its approximation, directly by some segmentation of the global task is a hard problem indeed.
-However, the global task represents a unique criterion by which p-tuples of decision strategies can be compared.
-Having such a criterion, we may design various ad-hoc distributed "solutions" directly and evaluate their performance expost, at least in an experimental way. - Due to the insufficiencies of the FPD discussed in Section B, we focus in the rest of this chapter on participants performing regular Bayesian decision making.
+However, the global task represents a unique criterion by which the \mathring{p} -tuples of decision strategies can be compared.
+Having such a criterion, we may design various ad-hoc distributed "solutions" directly and evaluate their performance ex-post, at least in an experimental way.

+Due to the insufficiencies of the FPD discussed in Appendix B, we focus in the rest of this chapter on participants performing regular Bayesian decision making.